LearnWithSrini/gofundme/README.md

 5. javaScript

-This DApp used concept of solana programs(smart contracts) to create a campaign and fund it using solana tokens in solana devnet. only creator of campaigh can withdraw funds. others can donate to the campaigh.
+This DApp used concept of solana programs(smart contracts) to create a campaign and fund it using solana tokens in solana devnet. only creator of campaign can withdraw funds. others can donate to the campaign.